 For the sake of your talent pipelines, you will also want to dedicate some time to talent mapping, understanding what skills you have in your business, and planning how to fill any gaps.
-While this activity might not have the same urgency as payroll for instance, it’s important for the future health of your business and does also need attention.

 HR will always be on the receiving end of demands from all area of the business; it’s part of the nature of the role – HR is there for ‘the people’.
 But HR professionals need to have confidence in their own expertise and ability to prioritise, so they can explain to the business why certain tasks will always trump others, and provide a solid rationale for a hierarchy of priorities.
 Being clear about what falls under ‘legal and compliance’ obligations, a business’ core HR needs, the values HR can actively support, and routine HR tasks allows HR professionals to better stand their ground when they’re being pulled in lots of different directions.